 How much electricity does a four-bedroom house use?

 A four-bedroom house is close to the national average, though the number of people who live there has shrunk from 3.01 in 1973 to 2.53 in 2018.
 So the figures for the 1500-square-foot house above are still ballpark.
 Don’t forget that locality matters.
 Though the average electricity cost in Washington state is running at $93.34 a month, the Seattle area is more than double that.

 What pulls the most electricity in a home?

 Keeping your home's temperature comfortable is the most power-hungry part of an electricity bill, with a central air conditioner using around 47% of the total.
 Water heaters take another 14%, washer and dryer an additional 13%, and keeping your home illuminated takes 12%, depending on the type of lightbulbs you are using.

 How can I lower my home electricity bill?

 There are lots of ways you can reduce your electricity bill, many of which we discuss in our blog post, Why is My Electricity Bill So High?.

 We all need utilities, and they certainly aren't free.
 But by being aware of what they should be, you can make sure you are not squandering your hard-earned cash and keep better control of your budget.

 At Inspire, we can help you do this by eliminating changes in pricing or even ensuring you always pay the same amount.
 On top of this, Inspire ensures you are using electricity from clean, renewable sources helping the country and the planet!
-To find out more about subscribing to clean energy, click here.
+To find out more about clean energy plans.